Supermaps on generalised theories: Abstract

 \section{Abstract}

 Categorical supermaps generalise higher-order quantum operations from finite-dimensional quantum theory to arbitrary circuit theories.
 In this paper, we establish the Yoneda lemma for categorical supermaps, which states that whenever a physical theory has a suitable notion of channel-state duality, then categorical supermaps on that theory can be concretely represented in terms of that duality.
 This lemma eliminates any guesswork or ambiguity when defining the appropriate notion of supermap for these theories.
-As a concrete application, we show that the recently proposed higher-order processes on boxworld can be obtained as a particular instance of categorical supermaps, and put forward a stable definition for supermaps in real quantum theory.
+As a concrete application, we show that the categorical supermaps on Boxworld are in general characterised by a physically well-motivated weaking of the recently proposed NSWSE principle for higher-order processes on boxworld.
+Furthermore, via the same Yoneda lemma we put forward a stable definition for supermaps in real quantum theory.

 In standard quantum information theory, the information resources are typically represented by quantum states, while the transformations they undergo are represented by quantum channels (see e.g. \cite{Wilde_2013}).
 In this framework, the spatial and temporal compositions arise naturally from, respectively, the tensor product and channel composition, forming the circuit model of quantum information \cite{deutsch1989quantum}.
 However, this `bottom-up' approach to spacetime compatibility overlooks the broader, `top-down' perspective: rather than `building' the environment around resources by composing channels, one can instead consider every possible spacetime environment compatible with the quantum mechanics locally obeyed by the resources \cite{chiribella_switch, oreshkov}.
 This has motivated a shift from studying quantum channels to studying higher-order quantum operations \cite{taranto2025higherorderquantumoperations}.